zhifaMa/Python/README.md

 # Python
-This is my Python code workspace!
+This is my Python code folder!